Secrets lifecycle and responsibilities¶

 - Typical actions: provision or scale target clusters, promote database replicas, perform DNS cutover.

-- Optional break-glass artefact is reserved for explicitly documented scenarios.
+- Optional break-glass record is reserved for explicitly documented scenarios.

 Design principles¶